Waqf (Amendment) Act, 2025: Munambam land grabbing scam by Waqf

+Belagavi farmers dispute

+In Karnataka, controversies have emerged when the State Waqf Board issued encroachment notices to farmers in the Gokak region of Belagavi district, accusing them of occupying Waqf property.
+According to former Minister and BJP leader B. Sriramulu, these notices accused farmers of occupying Waqf property, despite the local community having cultivated the farmlands for generations.
+Sriramulu noted that this was the second such instance in these three years, prompting that BJP should launch a state-level agitation against these notices.
+Proponents of the Waqf (Amendment) Act, including Sriramulu, cited these local disputes as such concrete evidences for the necessity of national legislative intervention, arguing that the amendment would permanently end confusion over Waqf land records and to protect the property rights of Hindu landowners from being falsely branded as Waqf assets.

-Dramatic increase in waqf land in Independent India
+Large size of waqf land in India

-Waqf land in India has expanded dramatically to encompass 870,000 properties worth ₹100000 crore covering a total of 940,000 acres (3,808 sq km) making waqf third-biggest property-holders in India after the Indian Railways and the Indian Armed Forces, a growth facilitated by subsequent Muslim rulers and politicians.
+Waqf land in India is large encompassing 870,000 properties worth ₹100000 crore covering a total of 940,000 acres (3,808 sq km) making waqf third-biggest property-holders in India after the Indian Railways and the Indian Armed Forces.
 The 2006 Sachar Committee found waqf assets were undervalued and mismanaged, estimating 4.9 lakh properties worth Rs 6,000 crore but generating only Rs 163 crore in income.
 It highlighted issues like poor governance and recommended reforms in management and oversight.

-Waqf land scams
+Waqf land disputes

-See Karnataka Wakf Board Land Scam, etc.

 Out of the 872,852 waqf properties officially recorded across India, over 13,200 are currently involved in legal disputes, nearly 59,000 have been encroached upon, and more than 436,000 lack a clearly defined status.
 Governments across that country are in dispute with Waqf boards which have asserted ownership on more than 5900 government owned properties nationwide.
 However, the waqf boards maintains that their ownership is legitimate.
 A number of ongoing disputes over waqf properties can be traced back to the era of India’s independence & partition.
 Concerns about waqf properties were raised even during British rule, particularly regarding their management, misuse, and legal ambiguities.
 Despite repeated efforts by the judiciary and successive governments to bring clarity and resolution, many of these issues remain unresolved.

-Corruption in Waqf by Muslim officials
+Corruption in Waqf by officials

 Despite the government's claims, RTI findings by journalist Afroz Alam Sahil revealed serious inconsistencies in the Waqf digitisation process managed through the WAMSI portal.
 Data for over 435,000 properties was missing, large portions of funds remained underutilised, and no audits had been carried out.
 Sahil also pointed out discrepancies between official records and ground realities, including mismatched figures on graveyards and other properties, raising significant concerns about transparency, accuracy, and the long-term effectiveness of the digitisation initiative.